Subramanian-Anand/spring-rest-redis/README.md

     * set timeseries list
     * SSE on timeseries list
     * Socket on timeseries list
-3. SSE eanbled get on a key
-4. Socket enabled get on a key
+3. Socket enabled get on a key
-5. SSE enabled get on a key pattern
+4. SSE enabled get on a key pattern
-6. Socket enabled get on a key pattern
+5. Socket enabled get on a key pattern